-

 # encryption_passcommand and encryption_passphrase are set, then

 # encryption_passphrase takes precedence.
-Defaults to not set.
+This can also be used to

 # encryption_passcommand: secret-tool lookup borg-repository repo-name